Ameen-Sha-Cheerangan/nautilus-image-converter-gnome43plus/README.md

 If you found this extension helpful, please consider giving this repository a star on GitHub!
 It helps others find the project.

-## ☕ Support this Project
+## ☕ Support the Developer

-If this tool helped you, consider supporting its development!
+If this tool helped you, consider supporting its developer!

 ### 🌐 International Users
 You can support me instantly via **Ko-fi**.